 Henney calls Kryolan's full-coverage, matte product one of her "go-to" products for covering tattoos.
 This foundation stick is formulated with oils and waxes, helping it stay put for the long haul.

-We're frankly blown away by the shade range, with over 100 flesh tones.
-It's a fantastic option for those on the very dark or very light ends of the skin-tone spectrum who struggle to find makeup shades that match them.
+Frankly, we're blown away by the shade range.
+With over 100 flesh tones, it's a fantastic option for those on the very dark or very light ends of the skin-tone spectrum who struggle to find makeup shades that match them.

 "I love this as it has various shades and color correctors to use on clients," Henney says of MAC's concealer palette, which offers a natural finish and medium-to-full coverage.
 "It can be layered until you get the coverage you want."